Alampur, Gujarat

 Alampur is a town and former Rajput petty princely state on Saurashtra peninsula, in Gujarat, western India.

 History

-The princely state, in Gohelwar prant, was ruled by Gohel Rajput Chieftains.
+The princely state, in Gohilwar prant, was ruled by Gohil Rajput Chieftains.
 During the British Raj, it was in the charge of the colonial Eastern Kathiawar Agency.

-It comprised only the single village, with a population of 497 in 1901, yielding 4,500 Rupees state revenue (1903–04, mostly from land), paying 1,397 Rupees tribute to the Gaekwar Baroda State and Junagadh State.
+It comprised only the single village, with a population of 497 in 1901, yielding 32,000 Rupees state revenue (1903–04, mostly from land), paying 4,915 Rupees tribute to the Gaekwar Baroda State and Junagadh State.